 Long gone are the days when employees have to stay in their respective jobs for years before they progress further up the career ladder.
-Nowadays, it’s all about career mobility either through full-time or temp jobs.
+Nowadays, it’s all about career mobility either through full-time, part-time or temporary jobs.

 According to Channel News Asia, 34% of professionals in Singapore have little to no intention of staying with their current employer for more than a year.
 However, the survey results also showed that Singaporean employees are the least confident when it comes to applying for jobs.